XJINE/Unity_LicensePacker/README.md

 ## How to Use

-LICENSE file is generated into a output folder when build is succeeded.
+LICENSE file is generated into an output directory when the build is succeeded.

 The LICENSE only includes packed assets LICENSE.
 When any assets are not packed, these LICENSE are ignored.